Live from Here: New APHC format

 Thile indicated that the musical variety of the premiere program (see below) would continue, with listeners to expect "roots-rockers, folk singers, jazz musicians, soul revivalists and bluegrass bands all taking the stage."

 Cancellation

-In March 2020, because the escalation of the COVID-19 pandemic forced the shutdown of live music performances, Live from Here switched to a mix of remotely produced broadcasts and reruns of episodes from 2019.
+In March 2020, because the escalation of the COVID-19 pandemic forced the shutdown of live music performances, Live from Here switched to a mixture of remotely produced broadcasts and reruns of episodes from 2019.
 By June, the pandemic had stressed parent company Minnesota Public Radio's finances.
 Because MPR was uncertain when—or even if—Live from Here could ever resume in-person performances, it diverted resources from the show toward its flagship program Marketplace.
 Live from Here was immediately cancelled following its June 13 remote broadcast, without affording the show a series finale.

 Cast and crew

 In addition to Chris Thile, who contributed originally composed music and performances on his various instruments, the musical and acting cast and crew consisted of the following artists: